arkoshealth/oauth2-server-php/README.md

 **Note: This is required for BOTH carepointe-docker and VM installations.**

-   - Locate the `oauth2-server-php/.env.example` file, rename to `.env`
+   - Locate the `oauth2-server-php/.env.example` file, copy to a new file named `.env`
    - Update the database values accordingly
    - Copy the `oauth2-server-php/find_cost.php` to the installation directory of Carepointe.
         - **Note: For carepointe-docker installations you will need to bash into the running container:**